bennettforkner/Wheaton-College/README.md

 # Wheaton-College
-Projects Completed for Courses at Wheaton College (IL)
+Selection of projects completed for courses at Wheaton College (IL)